pierg/synthesis-web/documentation/back-end-api.md

 ### `"random-simulation-controller"`
 #### Choose inputs randomly for x iterations
 * accepts :
-  * Name of the controller, the number of iterations and the mode used
+  * [accept example](./jsons-examples/example-controller-information.json) plus the number of iterations
 * returns :
   * The x line to be display on the page
 * returns-via: `"receive-random-simulation-controller"`